 If you want to confirm which MCU your S/X has, we created an MCU tester.
 In the browser on the car, enter: TeslaTap.com/mcu

 MCU-Z – This is the newest module used in S/X vehicles made in mid-2021.
 It is a liquid-cooled module similar to the 3/Y, but with new processors.
-The China Model Y during Q4-2021 appears to have switched to a variant of MCU-Z, and it is expected all cars may switch to a variant of MCU-Z sometime in 2022.
+The China Model Y during Q4-2021 switched to a variant of MCU-Z, and it is now in all cars as of early 2022.

-It appears to use the AMD Navi 23 GPU, a major upgrade from prior GPUs.
+MCU-Z uses the AMD Navi 23 GPU in the S/X, a major upgrade from prior GPUs.
 It handles all three displays in the S/X, using HDMI for one, and DisplayPort for the other two.
 The graphics power is considered close to the Sony PS5, which also uses an AMD GPU.

 Autopilot ECU Processor